-CONTEXT AND PARTICIPANTS Intel Teach - Advanced Online platform is a virtual learning area that nurtures the work of teachers and supports their collective engagement.
+CONTEXT AN Intel Teach - Advanced Online platform is a virtual learning area that nurtures the work of teachers and supports their PARTICIPANTS collective engagement.
 It is also used to share ideas, expertise, and digital learning resources.
 The core concept of the programme is the Learning Path, an iterative process integrating lesson plans and project-based approaches, created and continuously improved by peers.
 Teachers are asked to integrate learning paths into their teaching, and then to reflect and self-evaluate methods and suggest improvements.
-Teachers' views of themselves as capable of generating knowledge about children and learning and the practice of teaching enhance their identity as professionals.
+Teachers' views of t knowledge about children and learning and the practice of teaching enhance their identity as professionals.
 DESCRIPTION Intel Teach - Advanced Online is a blended learning programme is the teacher training program created by Association Intel Education and Istanbul Provincial Directorate for National Education (Istanbul MEM) collaboratively.
 The learning path design is at the heart of ITAO platform, and this platform brings the teachers from different schools and disciplines to create their common paths.
 A Learning Path is an online learning resource that teachers can complete at their pace.
 Using a Learning Path, the teachers can learn about new methodologies while also learning about new technologies and/or new ways of teaching their subject area to promote the 21st skills of learners.
 ITAO platform contains ideas, resources, planning (lesson planning) and methodology on how to review a lesson.
 The idea behind it is that someone could access you learning path and then have all the tools that he or she need to be able to deliver the lesson (or sequence of lessons) in their school / organisation.
 FINAL RESULTS The integration of Learning Paths promotes effective practices and reflective practitioners.
 It requires collaboration across school institutions and subjects, to create a common instructional material, including interdisciplinary lesson plans.
 Through a Learning Path, teachers can learn about new methodologies, new technologies and new ways to promote 21st Century Skills, as they work through the 5 steps that make up the module (conceptualization, skills required, application, resource requirements and reflection).
 It is also an ideal opportunity for teachers to role model critical soft skills such as collaboration, curiosity, critical thinking.
 The Learning Path contains ideas, resources, lesson plans and information on methodologies to review a lesson.
-WHY IS IT RELEVANT?
-There are two areas of major importance listed in the ET 2020 framework: Opening up Education and Professionalisation of Teachers and School Leaders.
-According to the principle of Opening up Education, acquiring digital skills is an important step for teachers towards the efficient use of the vast potential created by digital technologies.
-The development of digital skills is seen as a necessary investment in our teachers, an investment that will deliver real benefits for pupils, students, and the future of Europe.
-It provides an opportunity to increase quality, efficiency and equity in education.
-ITAO focuses on innovative teaching practices and learning styles to improve the learning experience encourages collaboration among teachers, pupils and institutions and uses a platform as a virtual learning and collaboration environment, an area where to share ideas, expertise, learning objects PARTNER PARTNER TITLE MAIN GOALS -- -------------------- --- -- -- -- CESIE European mythology To promote the distance classroom collaboration URL URL DESCRIPTIO N CONTEXT PARTICIPA AND lved in this project were two 4th grade and one 5th grade classes from a primary school in Rome; and ass from a junior secondary school in Milan (aged 9-11).
-Six teachers (two with experience of CLE, and FARTIGIFA 110 four with no expe brience) supported the students in the collaborative work within Synergeia2.
-The project lasted 20 weeks, h per week, both in the classroom and in the computer lab.
-DESCRIPTIO N school students of worked on mytho Atlantis from all th to search for any class discussion uploaded some of other students.
-I folders: Atlantis in back to Atlantis Atlantis (students verifications on A a small group that etween the students at a distance started with the students' individual introduction of themselves.
-Primary chose to use nicknames in Synergeia2, and junior secondary school students to use their names.
-They ology in small groups (2-3 students) and, after a period of brainstorming and discussion, they chose he myths because it seemed to be the most intriguing and mysterious one.
-The teachers asked students a information about Atlantis and invited them to search documents and pictures from Internet.
-Through they analysed the information collected and decided what to post in Synergeia2.
-Each small group documents (58 Wles all together both documents and pictures) in Synergeia2, to share them with the n the second work phase of the project, the teachers proposed to divide documents in four different nour drawings (students' imaginings of Atlantis and prepared drawings), Contemporary events that send (students collected hypotheses about Atlantis disappearance), Work hypotheses and interviews on s arranged a questionnaire on Atlantis to propose it to every student at a distance), Evidences and ttantis (students gathered information pro and versus Atlantis' existence).
-Every folder was managed by at organised information and documents.
-The final goal of the group was to prepare a book (textual or sing all the information collected in all folders. introduced 58 do of them were sto about myths.
-Sev were all collected introduced 58 do of them were sto about myths.
-Sev were all collected Italian case study is characterised by many files introduced by students themselves.
-In all, students becoments and 93 notes.
-There were 11 notes that could not be coded in the proposed categories.
-Four ries about the myths, and thus a new subcategory was added for the Content of Inquiry: Telling stories were notes were about asking or giving clarifications about technical difficulties with Synergeia, and they d in the Other category.
-Altogether half of the students' notes fall into Social category, suggesting that in e, creating social relationships among users is the first step to building shared knowledge.
-Also, this course involved four classes in different schools, and distance communication certainly requires social relationships between students who do not know each other.
-WHY IS IT RELEVANT?
-This collaboration of distant classes can be very motivating, but it also creates logistic problems that can be disheartening if the communication does not work smoothly.